Espresso crema is an element that not only draws our attention to the beverage but also provides a remarkable level of textural and visual interest.

 I want to say off the bat that perfecting your crema-making skills might take a bit of time and practice.

-However, by practicing the following steps and tips, you’re guaranteed to improve in no time.
+However, by practicing the following steps and tips, you can improve in no time.

 Here's how you can make espresso with crema at home: